 1. Non-Delegable Duties: Certain duties cannot be delegated without consent; unauthorized delegation may result in continued liability for the delegator.

-2. Concurrent Liability: The delegator often remains liable alongside the delegatee, exposing the original party to risk if the delegatee fails to perform.
+2. Concurrent Liability: You often remain liable alongside the delegatee, exposing you to risk if the delegatee fails to perform.

 3. Third-Party Claims: Injured parties may pursue claims against both delegator and delegatee, complicating liability allocation.